VitaliiaPalchei/qa-portfolio/TestCases/1_UserAccountTestCases.md

 - Registration is not completed.

-#User Login
+# User Login

-##TC-LOGIN-01: Login with Valid Credentials
+## TC-LOGIN-07: Login with Valid Credentials

 **Steps:**
 1. Open the Login page.